 As you experience the benefits of a steady meditation practice, you may want to deepen your practice by exploring more resources not listed here.
 To experience the benefits of meditation, it is important for you to develop a daily practice on your own.
 We encourage you to read, to visit these and other websites devoted to the practice of meditation, to begin, or continue to free your heart and mind from the multiple traumas spawned by the history and legacy of slavery in the United States.

 Click on the items listed below to view those resources we’ve found most helpful to our Coming to the Table community:

 Do you have questions?
 Suggestions?

 If you have questions, comments, or suggestions, complete the contact form below.
 We’ll be in touch with you soon.

-If you’d like to be part of the Mindfulness Working Group & Support Team, we’d love to have you.
-As part of the this team, members are committing to participate in:
+If you’d like to be part of the Mindfulness Working Group & Support Team, let us know and we’ll be in touch soon.
+Members of this team are committed to participate in: